 I like to teach my children about many cultures, and I’ve always been interested in the varied cultures of Native Americans.
 Every culture and every person has their own story, and today I’m happy to be sharing with you the story of the Sky Dancers by Connie Ann Kirk and illustrated by Christy Hale.

 I received a copy of this book in exchange for our honest review.
-You can join in by adding your own posts to the linky below.

 We knew we had a book coming across the Atlantic for us to read, but we didn’t know which book it would be…the anticipation was exciting!
 The children were ready to open up the package and peek inside as soon as the envelope was pushed through the mail slot!
 What would they find?